Nature Euphoriasharing adventure and sustainability

 Nature Euphoria seeks to inspire adventure, appreciation, and care for nature and sustainable living.
 Follow Leigh’s journey as he explores the world and shares stories about nature, adventure, and sustainability!

 I would like to acknowledge and pay my respect to all the traditional custodians of this country.
-I would also like to acknowledge that sovereignty has never been seeded, and extend my gratitude for protecting this land.
+I would also like to acknowledge that sovereignty has never been ceded, and to extend my gratitude for your protection of this land.

 About Leigh Redding and Nature Euphoria

 Leigh is on a journey; born in the rivers and mountains.
 Meandering through the late Anthropocene and wandering from billabongs to concrete jungles, exploring the amazing planet we call our home; Earth.
 Leigh is an adventurer, naturalist and environmentalist with the desire to share the amazing places he goes, engage with the incredible people he meets along the way, and spread a message of sustainable living and adventure through connecting to the natural world around us.

 Leigh is an outdoor educator and wilderness guide by trade.
 He created Nature Euphoria as a means to reach out to communities, share and build ideas of sustainability and a culture of creating experiences which connects us back to the natural world.

 Read about my adventures, thoughts and environmental issues here.

 After a few days of resting and contemplation by the river, I had some big decisions to make.
 With a broken canoe and stage three restrictions coming into place (to prevent the spread of COVID-19) the potential to continue my paddle journey down the rivers was dwindling.